Candice-Leigh-King/acoupleoftravelers-website/_posts/2020-01-01-favorites.md

 ---
 layout: affiliates
 title: Favorites
-paragraph: Over the years, we have found a lot of favorites!
+textarea: Over the years, we have found a lot of favorites!
 And we want to share the best with you.
 Here you can find recommended tours, products and even a few discounts and freebies.
 description:  Here you can find recommended tours, products and even a few discounts and freebies.
 seo-keywords: Iceland, recommendations, bloggers, travelers, travel experts, iceland tours,
 icon_image: /blog-images/map2.png